Ultimate End: Creation

 The Ultimate Marvel imprint was created in 2000, and lasted for 15 years.
 It had a fictional universe of its own, unconnected to the Marvel Universe of the rest of Marvel's comic books.
 The Secret Wars crossover was created to merge both universes into a single one, and end the imprint.
 Marvel PR's Chris D'Lando tasked it to writer Brian Michael Bendis and penciller Mark Bagley, who started the imprint with Ultimate Spider-Man.
 Bendis joked that he would hand the script soaked in tears.
 He said that the miniseries was not just a tie-in for Secret Wars, but an actual comic book event inside of another, and that it may have taken place anyway.
 He also pointed that he was glad that, with the miniseries, he could give a proper closure to the stories of most characters.

 The series was first announced with a teaser image by Bendis, titled "the end", and starring the main characters of the Ultimate Marvel imprint, such as Ultimate Spider-Man, X-Men and Nick Fury.
 However, the teaser was misleading at the time, as several miniseries titled "the end" had been published in recent years.
 The layout of the image was similar to the cover of the first issue of Marvel Super Hero Contest of Champions, from 1982.

 The ending of the story features Miles Morales living in the mainstream Marvel Universe, setting up the new Spider-Man comic book.
-The cast of the Ultimate Spider-Man comics is kept as well, including Morales' mother, who had been killed in an older story arc.
+The cast of the Ultimate Spider-Man comics is kept as well, including Morales' mother, who had been murdered in an older story arc.